vidaxl-com/cowlog/packages/cowlog/documentation/logging_functionality.md

 ```
 ## More fancy data
-Our descision is to show it all always for you, so you can have more
+We decided to show it all always for you so that you can have more
-educated opinion on the state of affairs within you application
+educated opinion on the state of affairs within your application
 ### Logging an array

 ```javascript